spacelift-io/user-documentation/docs/concepts/run/run-promotion.md

 2. To promote a run, you first need to ensure that you have `Allow run promotion` enabled in the stack settings of your stack(s) in which you'd like to promote runs.

+3. You should have a write permission to promote a run.

 <!-- markdownlint-disable-next-line MD036 -->
 **Stack Settings > Behavior > Allow Run Promotion**